Đặng Quang Dũng: Biography

 Đặng Quang Dũng was born in 1992 in Hà Tĩnh province, Vietnam, later moved to Hà Nội with his family during the 90s.
-He started picking up drawing comics as a hobby as early as elementary school, initially redrawing pages from Doraemon comic books so that he could share it with his classmates.
+He started picking up drawing comics as a hobby as early as elementary school, initially redrawing pages from Doraemon comic books so that he could share them with his classmates.
 He attended Foreign Trade University for a bachelor in International Economics before attending LASALLE College of the Arts in Singapore in 2015.
-After graduation he worked as a creative writer at Google Singapore before returning to Vietnam to work on his 6th volume of Nhật ký Mèo Mốc as well as many other titles.
+After graduation he worked as a creative writer at Google Singapore before returning to Vietnam to continue his work as a comic book writer.

 Pen name

 Dũng is better known by his pen name Mèo Mốc, which means Moc the Cat (sometimes Mok the Cat).
 The pen name originated from his old nickname, Black Mokona, which he used when active as a hobbyist comic artist on the internet during high school.
-Dũng has shortened the name Mokona into Mốc, and combined it with Mèo (Vietnamese for "cat", his favourite animal) to form the new pen name Mèo Mốc.
-The pen name is also used to name the main character of his comic book series Nhật ký Mèo Mốc, which is based on his real life events.
+Dũng has shortened the name Mokona into Mốc, and combined it with Mèo (Vietnamese for "cat", his favorite animal) to form the new pen name Mèo Mốc.
+The pen name is also used to name the main character of his comic book series Nhật ký Mèo Mốc, which is based on his real-life events.

 In 2016, when writing a short comic called Lửa (Flare) for an online comic contest, Dũng used a new pen name called Nyomm.
-This was because he wants the audience to be objective when reading his new comic.